What follows are our basic suggestions for best practices surrounding data backup and recovery with NovaBACKUP software.

 - Use offsite backup with critical data to help avoid a single point of failure.

 - Select only critical information to backup online (offsite) to minimize the amount of data being transferred, reduce online storage size, and increase overall performance.

-- (xSP) To enable FastBIT transfers for a file, that file must have at least 2 copies previously backed up on the server.
+- (xSP/Cloud) To enable FastBIT transfers for a file, that file must have at least 2 copies previously backed up on the server.

-- (xSP) To enhance FastBIT, make sure the Work directory has free disk space totaling at least 3x the total amount of data you want to transfer.
+- (xSP/Cloud) To enhance FastBIT, make sure the Work directory has free disk space totaling at least 3x the total amount of data you want to transfer.

 - Use more than one device for your backups, ideally alternating between devices regularly to avoid a single point of failure.
 (3-2-1 rule of backup: 3 copies, 2 types of media, 1 offsite)

 - Schedule jobs to run after office hours to ensure that all information is current and that the software will not interfere with normal procedures while it runs.

 - Update Disaster Recovery (DR) images monthly.
 More frequent images are generally inefficient and less frequent images can be outdated.